boegel/easybuild-wiki/Wishlist.md

 * [x] Consider category-oriented module sets (eg. `module load bioinformatics-tools`)
  * [x] may be done outside of EB logic, IFF the meaning is to mangle MODULEPATH? "moduleclass" can help
  * [x] ANSWER: either as said OR, produce an easyconfig with multiple dependencies; TBD
-* [ ] Allow for custom-definition of easyblock paths (instead of enforcing any "a-z/" dir structure
+* [x] Allow for custom-definition of easyblock paths (instead of enforcing any "a-z/" dir structure
- * [ ] ANSWER: it seems to be OK w.
-PYTHONPATH? nope, the a-z dirs need to have "reverse" mapping (ref. ".."); TBD
+ * [x] ANSWER: it seems to be OK w.
+PYTHONPATH? almost, first a-z dir needs to have "reverse" mapping (ref. ".."); TBD
   * KH: the a-z trick can only be used once, other easyblocks repos must use the flat structure (cfr. https://github.com/hpcugent/easybuild/wiki/Setting-up-your-own-easyblocks-repository)
 * [x] How to organize a collection of .eb files coming from different sources? (eg. distinct git repos)
  * [x] Seen at http://joeyh.name/code/mr/ : "When updating a git repository, pull from two different upstreams and merge the two together."